nicholasdille/dille.name/_posts/2020/2020-06-01-using-buildkit-for-cloud-native-builds-in-gitlab.md

 ## Answer 2: Running BuildKit daemonless

 Instead of running the BuildKit daemon as a service, it is possible to use the `buildctl-daemonless.sh` script to transparently start the daemon in the background and then launch `buildctl` with the specified parameters - this is called [daemonless](https://github.com/moby/buildkit#daemonless).
+The advantage is that the daemon is not exposed on the network and will be only accessible inside the pipeline job.
 There are a few things to note in the following example:

 - The daemonless script accepts an environment variable `BUILDKITD_FLAGS` with parameters for the BuildKit daemon

-- The image `moby/buildkit:rootless` starts the BuildKit daemon by default, therefore the `entrypoint` must be overridden
+- The image `moby/buildkit:rootless` starts the BuildKit daemon by default therefore the `entrypoint` must be overridden

 ```yaml
 stages: